On Bayesian Sequential Clinical Trial Designs: Other Types of Bayesian Sequential Designs

-based on which $\PPOS_j$ can be derived.
 The PPOS depends on $\eta$ and $n_K$.
 In general, the stopping rules based on PPOS and PP are different, although for given $\eta$ and $n_K$, one may select $\gamma_j'$ such that $\{ \PPOS_j > \gamma_j' \}$ and $\{ \PP_j > \gamma_j \}$ are equivalent.
 As a result, one may also impose type I error rate control on PPOS stopping rules based on the arguments in Section \ref{sec:freq_oriented_perspective}.
 As noted by \cite{saville2014utility}, if at the $j$th interim analysis, the amount of data remain to be collected ($n_K - n_j$) is infinity, then $\PPOS_j = \PP_j$ regardless of $\eta$.
 Typically, the PPOS is close to the PP at the beginning of a trial and moves toward either 0 or 1 as the trial nears completion.